 Whilst the church membership is ultimately responsible for seeking God’s guidance for the church, a leadership team is appointed by the church meeting to lead the church and act as Charity Trustees.
 The leadership team includes our minister, who is responsible for the overall leadership of the church; deacons, who are responsible with the minister for the spiritual leadership of the church and also act as charity trustees; a treasurer and secretary who are responsible for the financial and administrative areas of the church’s life.
-At WBC we also have a wider leadership group of members with responsibility for worship, evangelism, children and youth.
-We have also recently appointed a church administrator who helps to keep us all organised.
+At WBC we also have a wider leadership group of members with responsibility for worship, evangelism, prayer, homegroups, children and youth.
+We also have a church administrator who helps to keep us all organised.

-Diana Baker (Deacon, Secretary, and Safeguarding Trustee)
+Andrew Lockton (Deacon, Secretary, and Trustee)

 Martin Barker (Deacon, Treasurer and Trustee)

 Martin has been a Christian since his early teens and was active in and confirmed in his local CofE church of St Johns Kenilworth.
 He progressively drifted away from God during and after his university years concentrating on his family, career and a range of other interests.
 He has lived in Charfield 21 years and has one daughter and three sons.
 He worked his entire career for MoD and it was on a posting in Saudi Arabia that God was able to confront and challenge him.
 He is very conscious of this prodigal son story and is keen that the faithfulness of God is told to all who may, like him, have lost their way in their faith.
 On returning to the UK in 2008 God placed him and his wife Margaret in Wotton Baptist Church.
-He was Baptised as an adult in 2010.
+He was baptised as an adult in 2010.
 They are both now retired and love spending time dancing and enjoying their three grandchildren.

-Mary Hutton (Deacon and Trustee)
+Arlene Greenwood (Deacon and Trustee)